Magic Circle – How & Why it Works

 Image 5: Hold the yarn you’ve just crossed over your knuckles by weaving it between your ring finger and your pinky finger.
 This will hold everything secure for now.
 You should now have an “X” made out of yarn if your palm is facing you and, if your palm is facing away, two strands that are NOT crossed.

-These first few steps I like to remind myself “Drape, swoop, cross, hold”.
-Almost like a child learning how to tie their shoes.
+Fun Tip: These first few steps can be fun to refer to as “Drape, swoop, cross and hold”.
+Something quick and simple to say can help us remember the steps – like a child learning how to tie their shoes!

 Crochet magic circle, under first strand, over second.